mkilgore/qb64pe-json/README.md

 qb64pe-json works by turning a JSON structure into a collection of "tokens", which are kept internal to a `Json` object.
 Tokens are allocated as needed, and token IDs are returned from several Functions.
-You can then pass a token ID into many of the APIs to interact with a the token, such as get its value, get its children, modify it, etc. Valid token IDs are always positive.
+You can then pass a token ID into many of the APIs to interact with the token, such as get its value, get its children, etc. Valid token IDs are always positive.

 The main Type in qb64pe-json is the `Json` Type.
 After declaring one, you need to pass it to `JsonInit` to initialize it, and eventually pass it to